fadden/CiderPress2/DiskArc/Arc/AppleLink-notes.md

 format.

 A separate format was designed for Apple II files on AppleLink Personal Edition.
-These were created and unpacked with the AppleLink Compression Utility (ACU), written by Floyd Zink (who also wrote BLU, the Binary II Library Utility).
+These were created and unpacked with the AppleLink Conversion Utility (ACU), written by Floyd Zink (who also wrote BLU, the Binary II Library Utility).
 The file format was assigned file type LBR/$8001, but no file type note was published.
 Files typically end in ".ACU".